dimagi/commcare-hq/CITUSDB_SETUP.md

 during test setup which will add the citus extension and add the worker nodes to the master.

+This ROLE is not set for Travis so that we can skip the expensive test setup.

 **CITUS_NODE_NAME**

 By defaul when Django creates the test database on the master